MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/GetRSSFeedsonKaizala/Display RSS Feeds in Kaizala groups.md

 7. Save the Flow

-RSS feeds will be sent to the selected Kaizala group, each time flow is triggered by RSS Updates.
+RSS feeds will be sent to the selected Kaizala group, each time flow is triggered.